top of page

 Functional capacity assessments - NDIS

-The analysis of a task and an individual's daily activities gives our OTs a comprehensive look into the clients' lives and how we can assist them.
+The analysis of a task and an individual's daily activities gives our OTs a comprehensive look into their life and how we can assist them.

 Assistive Technology